mbennedsen/Regression-Approach-to-CO2-Airborne-Fraction/README.md

-# New-Approach-to-CO2-Airborne-Fraction
+# Regression-Approach-to-the-CO2-Airborne-Fraction

-This repository contains data and MATLAB code which can be used to replicate the analysis of the paper "A New Approach to the CO2 Airborne Fraction: Enhancing Statistical Precision and Tackling Zero Emissions" by M. Bennedsen, E. Hillebrand, and S. J. Koopman (2023).
+This repository contains data and MATLAB code which can be used to replicate the analysis of the paper "A Regression-Based Approach to the CO2 Airborne Fraction: Enhancing Statistical Precision and Tackling Zero Emissions" by M. Bennedsen, E. Hillebrand, and S. J. Koopman (2024).